serverless/serverless/docs/plugins/aws/awsCompileApigEvents.md

 ## Event syntax

-To define a HTTP endpoint you need to add a `http_endpoint` event source to the `events` section of the `serverless.yaml`
+To define a HTTP endpoint you need to add a `http_endpoints` event source to the `events` section of the `serverless.yaml`
 file:

 ```yaml